jamestomasino/blog.tomasino.org/content/post/a-meeting-in-new-york.md

 of the Society of Jesus][] last weekend.
 I was so nervous while I took the train up to New York.
 My mind kept jumping back and forth between extremes.
-On the one hand, I was hoping that he would ask me to begin the application process, to begin writing my spiritual autobiograph (which is the first step in the process), and give me some guidance on what to do next.
+On the one hand, I was hoping that he would ask me to begin the application process, to begin writing my spiritual autobiography (which is the first step in the process), and give me some guidance on what to do next.
 On the other hand, I also had the irrational fears that he'd tell me I wasn't right for the Society, that I wouldn't make a good